Ordinary (heraldry)

-In heraldry, an ordinary is a one of the two main types of charges, beside the mobile charges.
+In heraldry, an ordinary is one of the two main types of charges, beside the mobile charges.
 An ordinary is a simple geometrical figure, bounded by straight lines and running from side to side or top to bottom of the shield.
 There are also some geometric charges known as subordinaries, which have been given lesser status by some heraldic writers, though most have been in use as long as the traditional ordinaries.
 Diminutives of ordinaries and some subordinaries are charges of the same shape, though thinner.
 Most of the ordinaries are theoretically said to occupy one-third of the shield; but this is rarely observed in practice, except when the ordinary is the only charge (as in the coat of arms of Austria).

 The terms ordinary and subordinary are somewhat controversial, as they have been applied arbitrarily and inconsistently among authors, and the use of these terms has been disparaged by some leading heraldic authorities.
 In his Complete Guide to Heraldry (1909), Arthur Charles Fox-Davies asserted that the terms are likely inventions of heraldic writers and not of heralds, arguing the "utter absurdity of the necessity for any [such] classification at all," and stating that the ordinaries and sub-ordinaries are, in his mind, "no more than first charges."